Our insurrection will not be televised

 1. Dark Matter: Art and Politics in the Age of Enterprise Culture, by Gregory Sholette, published by Pluto Press in 2010, offers a more scholarly and substantial analysis of the politics of visibility in the art world.

-5. “Situated Knowledges: The Science Question in Feminism and the Privilege of Partial Perspective,” originally published in the journal Feminist Studies, Volume 14, Issue 3, 1988.
+7. Donna Haraway.
+“Situated Knowledges: The Science Question in Feminism and the Privilege of Partial Perspective,” originally published in Feminist Studies, Volume 14, Issue 3, 1988.

-Yiannis Colakides is an architect, cultural organiser, active curator and editor in the fields of digital art and technology.
+Yiannis Colakides is an architect, cultural organiser, active curator and editor working in the intersection of arts, society, bio-politics, and technology.
 He co-founded the non-profit NGO NeMe with Helene Black.

-Among other books, he co-edited State Machines: Reflections and Actions at the Edge of Digital Citizenship, Finance, and Art (Institute of Network Cultures, 2019), Frankenstein Reanimated: Creation & Technology in the 21st Century (Torque editions, 2022), and A sea change: Political, Natural, and Cultural Ecologies of the Mediterranean (Quo Artis, 2024).
+Among other books, he co-edited State Machines: Reflections and Actions at the Edge of Digital Citizenship, Finance, and Art (Institute of Network Cultures, 2019) with Marc Garrett & Inte Gloerich; Frankenstein Reanimated: Creation & Technology in the 21st Century (Torque editions, 2022) with Marc Garrett; and A sea change: Political, Natural, and Cultural Ecologies of the Mediterranean (Quo Artis, 2024) with Tatiana Kourochkina, Helena Pérez, & Victoria Sacco.